-- The rivers contribute to a sense of community and sustaining community wellbeing. - The rivers are an important part of whānau/family life, holding nostalgic feelings and memories and having deep cultural and historical significance. - For River Iwi, respect for the rivers lies at the heart of the spiritual and physical wellbeing of iwi and their tribal identity and culture.
-The river is not separate from the people but part of the people, "Ko au te awa, ko te awa ko au" (I am the river and the river is me). - The rivers are a shared responsibility, needing collective stewardship: kaitiakitanga working together to restore the rivers.
+- The rivers contribute to a sense of community and sustaining community wellbeing. - The rivers are an important part of whānau/family life, holding nostalgic feelings and memories and having deep cultural and historical significance. - For River Iwi and other iwi, respect for the rivers, wetlands and springs lies at the heart of the spiritual and physical wellbeing of iwi and their tribal identity and culture.
+The river, wetlands and springs are is not separate from the people but part of the people, "Ko au te awa, ko te awa ko au" (I am the river and the river is me). - Whanaungatanga is at the heart of iwi relationships with rivers, wetlands and springs.
+Te taura tangata is the cord of kinship that binds iwi to rivers, wetlands and springs.
+It is a braid that is tightly woven, tying in all its strands.
+It is unbroken and infinite, forming the base for kaitiakitanga and the intergenerational role that iwi have as kaitiaki. - The rivers are a shared responsibility, needing collective stewardship: kaitiakitanga working together to restore the rivers.
 There is also an important intergenerational equity concept within kaitiakitanga. - Mahitahi (collaborative work) encourages us all to work together to achieve common goals.